Miami Amigos: History

 Once the season began, Davey Johnson underwent back surgery and missed time with the team.
 Johnson had lingering effects from a home plate collision years earlier and was hitting .240 with one home run in 25 at–bats for the Amigos.
 Amigos player Dan Thomas, who was leading the league in home runs, was suspended by Johnson.
 Thomas' religious beliefs dictated that he was forbidden to play from sundown Friday until sundown Saturday and he had several incidents with umpires.
 Amigos player Oscar Zamora owned a successful shoe factory in Miami and could only travel to away games on the weekends.
 The atmosphere at Miami Stadium for Amigos games was festive, as the fans used conga drums and other percussion to play out Latin rhythms throughout the home games.
 The team cheerleaders were called the Hot and Juicy Wendy's Girls.

 By June, the Inter–American League lost the San Juan and Panama franchises, who both folded.
 The Inter–American League then divided the season schedule into halves, awarding the first–half pennant to Miami, who were 43–17 in their first 60 games.
 The Amigos would only play 12 more games.

 The Miami Amigos, playing under manager Davey Johnson, were in first place on June 30, 1979, when the Inter–American League permanently folded and were declared league champions.
 Miami had a 51–21 overall record and were 10.0 games ahead of the second place Caracas Metropolitanos in the league standings when the league permanently folded.
 Individually, Miami's Jim Tyrone won the league batting title, hitting .364 and also lead with 50 runs scored and 94 total hits.
 Brock Pemberton led the league with 52 RBI, while teammate Wayne Tyrone had 8 home runs to lead the league.
 On the mound, Miami's Mike Wallace led the Inter–American League with 11 wins and teammate Ron Martinez had a 0.89 ERA, tops in the league.
 The Amigos' shutdown left the above-mentioned Miami Orioles as the city's main pro baseball team, a status which would hold until 1991 (at which time they would move westward to Fort Myers), when the Florida (now Miami) Marlins were enfranchised as part of Major League Baseball's National League, starting play in 1993.

 The ballpark

 The Miami Amigos played home games at Miami Stadium.
 The ballpark had a capacity of 9,548 (1992) and dimensions of (Left, Center, Right): 330–400–330 (1950).
 Miami Stadium was built in 1949.
 It had a cantilevered grandstand with no support beams.
 A high, rounded roof, with palm trees growing out of the paved walkway circled the stadium.
 The stadium was renamed "Bobby Maduro Miami Stadium" in 1987.
 It was torn down in 2001.
-The stadium was located at 2301 Northwest 10th Avenue, Miami, Florida.
+Miami Stadium was located at 2301 Northwest 10th Avenue, Miami, Florida.